wp-plugins/nextgen-facebook/readme.txt

 == Frequently Asked Questions ==

+= Q. What is the difference between the Pro and *Free* versions? =

+**A.** [The Pro version of NextGEN Facebook Open Graph (NGFB)](http://surniaulula.com/extend/plugins/nextgen-facebook/) allows you to customize the Open Graph title, description, image, number of images/videos included, and enable/disable social buttons for each individual Post and Page.
+You can also enable a file cache to save social sharing images and JavaScripts locally, and provide URLs to these cached files instead of the originals (improving the page load times in most cases).

+The *Free* version of NextGEN Facebook Open Graph (NGFB) has taken months of long days and weeks to code, test, and fine-tune.
+It's a complete, stable, well supported, and feature rich plugin.
+If you appreciate the time and effort I've put into this plugin, please [purchase the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/).

 = Q. What do the Open Graph property tags look like? =

-[Open Graph](http://ogp.me/) property tags are added to the `<head>` section of webpages.
+**A.** [Open Graph](http://ogp.me/) property tags are added to the `<head>` section of webpages.
 Here's an example of the Open Graph meta property tags for a Post on [Surnia Ulula](http://surniaulula.com/) titled [WordPress Caching and Plugins for Performance](http://surniaulula.com/2012/12/01/wordpress-caching-and-plugins-for-performance/).

 `
 <!-- NextGEN Facebook Open Graph meta tags BEGIN -->